OsakaBlue/SteamScreenshotDownloader/README.md

 # SteamScreenshotDownloader
 It downloads it.
+Kind of.
 You need python though.